algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 The system is built on a variety of hardware components, each interfaced and controlled via specific libraries.
 These include the Xiao BLE Sense NRF52840 for the microcontroller, GNSS PA1010D for GPS positioning, GSM/2G SIM800L Module for cellular communication, and various sensors and actuators for detecting movement and managing device security features.

 ### 3.6 Security Architecture
-The Sportshield anti-theft system incorporates several layers of security to protect against unauthorized access and ensure the privacy and safety of user data.
+The SportShield anti-theft system incorporates several layers of security to protect against unauthorized access and ensure the privacy and safety of user data.
 These measures are critical, given the system's reliance on wireless communication and its role in safeguarding valuable equipment.

 **Authentication Mechanisms**<br>
 BLE Communication: The system uses Bluetooth Low Energy (BLE) for local communication with the user's smartphone.
 To secure this channel, an authentication mechanism is implemented where a predefined password must be correctly provided before allowing any configuration changes through the BLE interface.
 This prevents unauthorized users from manipulating the device's settings or disabling its security features.